 SCOR will use CDBG-MIT funding for the buyout of contiguous residential properties through the application process.
 The maximum amount of CDBG-MIT funding available for any single buyout is capped at \$250,000 including any additional incentives.
 Using CDBG-MIT funds, the program provides property owners with pre-disaster fair market value of their home (unless the property has changed ownership since the disaster) and may also include incentive payments to encourage relocation to an area of reduced flood risk.
 Properties with appraised pre-disaster fair market value greater than the \$250,000 programmatic cap will be submitted to the SCOR Mitigation Special Case Panel (MSCP) for consideration.
-The MSCP will not consider any offer to purchase price greater than \$335,000, inclusive of incentives.
+A recommendation to MSCP for an offer to purchase will not exceed \$335,000, inclusive of incentives.
 Additional information on the valuation process may be found in the Buyout Award Determination section of this manual.